Landlords are currently responsible for vetting their tenant's legal right to rent in the UK under a Government scheme. Here's how it works.

-Q. What is right to rent?
+Q. What is Right to Rent?

-Q. When does it kick off?
+Q. When did it start?

 Q. How do I know if I’m officially a ‘landlord’?

-A. In the government’s own words, a landlord is someone who, “lets accommodation for use by one or more adults as their only or main home”.
+A. In the Government’s own words, a landlord is someone who, “lets accommodation for use by one or more adults as their only or main home”.
 If you take in lodgers, sublet an existing rental property or even act on behalf of a landlord, this means you too.

 Q. What if I use a lettings agent?

-A. If you use a lettings agent to let your property, right to rent checks will be their responsibility.
+A. If you use a lettings agent to let your property, Right to Rent checks will be their responsibility.
 However, this must be agreed with the agent in writing or you could still be held responsible.

 Q. What type of tenants should I check?